 Stochastic Oscillator can be a big money sucker if you don’t know how to use it.
 But it is a good indicator and helps you to filter out many false breakouts and reversal setups if you know how to use it.

 A Simple Formula to Use Stochastic Oscillator Efficiently

 I have a simple formula if you like to use Stochastic Oscillator on your charts:

-Because you will follow the strong movements and trends if you enter the markets when Stochastic Oscillator is on the overbought or oversold area, but the market’s direction can be anyone’s guess when Stochastic Oscillator is moving between the 20 and 80 levels.
+Because you will follow strong movements and trends if you enter the markets when Stochastic Oscillator is on the overbought or oversold area, but the market’s direction can be anyone’s guess when Stochastic Oscillator is moving between the 20 and 80 levels.

 It is the same with going short.
-You can go short when a support line or level breakout forms on the price chart and at the same time Stochastic Oscillator is on the oversold area.
+You can go short when a support line or level breakout forms on price chart and at the same time Stochastic Oscillator is on oversold area.

-But in cases like #4, the price moved the other way when the breakout formed and Stochastic Oscillator was between 20 and 80 levels.
+But in cases like #4, price moved the other way when the breakout formed and Stochastic Oscillator was between 20 and 80 levels.